lynn840429/Python_Learning-InterviewPython/Readme.md

 What is the difference between range and xrange functions in Python 2.X? range creates a list, so if you do range(1, 10000000) it creates a list in memory with 9999999 elements. xrange is a sequence object that evaluates lazily.

+In Python 2.x:

+    range creates a list, so if you do range(1, 10000000) it creates a list in memory with 9999999 elements.

+    xrange is a sequence object that evaluates lazily.

+In Python 3:

+    range does the equivalent of Python 2's xrange.
+To get the list, you have to explicitly use list(range(...)). xrange no longer exists.

 http://stackoverflow.com/questions/94935/what-is-the-difference-between-range-and-xrange-functions-in-python-2-x